gregoryguillou/terraform-api/docs/GUIDELINES.md

 #### Create the project extra-scripts

  for now only a status script.
-It usually reference the {{lineup.WORKSPACE}}
+It usually reference the {{deck.WORKSPACE}}
  for now but we could imagine to enrich it later on

 ### Deploy and configure a project artefact